 Jesuit roots in this broad swath of America go back to the 16th century.
-As the country grew, two provinces developed, the New Orleans and Missouri provinces.
-In 2014, they combined to create the Central and Southern Province.
+As the country grew, two provinces developed: the New Orleans and Missouri provinces.
+On July 31, 2014, they combined to create the U.S. Central and Southern Province.
 On Dec.
 3, 2014, the Jesuits in Puerto Rico became part of the province.

 Father Ronald A. Mercier, SJ, is the first provincial superior of the UCS Province.
 His six-year term will end in 2020.

 Pre-secondary education: Loyola Academy Middle School in St. Louis and Academia San Ignacio de Loyola in San Juan, Puerto Rico, as well as several parish schools.

 The core spirituality that began with the personal experience of St. Ignatius's conversion continues at seven programs that offer Ignatian retreats and training in Ignatian Spirituality:

 Jesuits begin their formation with two years of study and apostolic ministry based at the Jesuit Novitiate of St. Stanislaus Kostka at St. Charles College in Grand Coteau.

 The Ignatian Spirituality Program of Denver offers Ignatian group retreats, individual spiritual direction, the Spiritual Exercises in Everyday Life, and trains spiritual directors and guides of the Spiritual Exercises.